PSG president targeted by French corruption probe

 Paris Saint-Germain president Nasser Al-Khelaifi has been placed under investigation for corruption as part of an inquiry into the bidding process for the 2017 and 2019 track world championships, a judicial official said Thursday.

-The official told The Associated Press the preliminary charge of "active corruption" was filed against the beIN media group chairman in mid-May.
+The official told The Associated Press the preliminary charge of "active corruption" was filed against the beIN media group chairman in mid-May in a case focusing on the payment of $3.5 million to an IAAF official.
 The official spoke on condition of anonymity because the person wasn't authorized to discuss the investigation publicly.

 The official said Al-Khelaifi is suspected of corruption "in regards with Qatar's track and field worlds."
 Al-Khelaifi is from Qatar.

-Al-Khelaifi's lawyer was not immediately available for comment and beIN media group did not immediately respond to emails.
+Al-Khelaifi's lawyer was not immediately available for comment and beIN media group declined to comment on the case because it said it "doesn't relate in any way to the company."

 The chief executive officer of beIN, Yousef Al-Obaidly, was also handed preliminary charges of corruption, while former IAAF president Lamine Diack is suspected of "passive corruption" in the same case.

-According to Al-Obaidly's lawyer, the case centers on documents showing that a former IAAF official received two payments totaling about $3.5 million from Qatari investors before the vote for the 2017 track world championships.
+According to Al-Obaidly's lawyer, investigative magistrate Renaud Van Ruymbeke based his suspicion on documents showing that a former IAAF official received two payments totaling about $3.5 million from Qatari investors before the vote for the 2017 track world championships.
 Qatar eventually lost to London but was later awarded the 2019 worlds.
 The championships will be held in Doha from Sept.
 27-Oct.
 6.

 The two payments from Oryx Qatar Sports Investments, an investment fund linked to the Qatari government, were made to Pamodzi Sports Marketing in October and November 2011, days before the vote.